 - Communities (typically lower income) where current demand for affordable rental housing is greater than the supply, as reflected by a large share of renter households spending more than 30% of their income on rent and utilities.
-Again, we have classified communities across the metro area into three tiers: - Tier 1 The 20% of communities with the largest share of cost-burdened renter households - o Tier 2 The next 30% of communities in terms of having the largest share - o Tier 3 The 50% of communities with the smallest share
+Again, we have classified communities across the metro area into three tiers: - Tier 1 The 20% of communities with the largest share of cost-burdened renter households - o Tier 2 The next 30% of communities in terms of having the largest share - Tier 3 The 50% of communities with the smallest share

-To increase choice, we want to encourage development in Tiers 1 and 2 of either type of community.
-To assess that, we have mapped the location of all the developments we have selected for funding through our Consolidated Request for Proposals (RFPs) over the last five years.
+To increase choice, we encourage development in Tier 1 and 2 communities of both types by providing more points in our funding selection process to developments in these communities.
+To assess that, we have mapped the location of all the developments we have selected for funding through our Consolidated Request for Proposals (RFPs) over the last five years (2017 - 2021).
 The following two maps show the tiers and the locations of the developments selected for funding.